officelearn/azure-docs.sv-se/articles/azure-resource-manager/resource-manager-tutorial-use-key-vault.md

 ## <a name="next-steps"></a>Nästa steg

-I den här självstudien har du hämtat en hemlighet från ditt Azure Key Vault.
-Du använde sedan hemligheten i din mall-distribution.
+In this tutorial, you retrieved a secret from your Azure key vault.
+You then used the secret in your template deployment.
 Om du vill lära dig mer om hur du skapar länkade mallar kan du se:

 > [!div class="nextstepaction"]
 > [Skapa länkade mallar](./resource-manager-tutorial-create-linked-templates.md)